roomfornightEXPLORE YOUR TRAVELS

 Good to know

-• Cork Airport is close and well-connected: The airport sits roughly 6 km south of the city centre.
-Bus Éireann runs a regular shuttle (around 30 minutes) directly to the city centre bus station.
-Taxis take 15 to 20 minutes depending on traffic.
+• Cork Airport is close and well connected: Cork Airport (ORK) is about 6 km south of the city centre.
+Bus Eireann route 226 connects the airport to the city in around 20 minutes.
+Taxis are readily available and cost roughly 15 to 20 euros depending on traffic.

 What to know about hotels in Cork?

-What is the best area to stay in Cork for a first visit?+
+What is the best area to stay in Cork for first-time visitors?+

-The city centre, particularly the area around Patrick Street and the South Mall, is the most practical base for a first visit.
-You are within easy reach of the English Market, the main shopping streets, and dozens of restaurants and pubs.
-The Victorian Quarter on MacCurtain Street is a strong alternative if you prefer a more independent, neighbourhood feel with good nightlife on your doorstep.
+The city centre island core is the most convenient choice for a first visit.
+It keeps you within easy reach of the English Market, St Patrick's Street, the main restaurants and the bus and rail stations.
+The Victorian Quarter is a strong alternative if you want slightly more neighbourhood character while staying just as central.

-When is the best time to visit Cork?+
+When is the best time of year to visit Cork?+

 How do I get from Cork Airport to the city centre?+

-Is Cork a good base for day trips to the rest of the region?+
+Is Cork a good base for visiting Blarney Castle?+

 Plan your stay in Cork